edgio-docs/edgio-docs/src/guides/v7/security/tls_certificates.md

     </Callout>

-### Troubleshooting
+### Troubleshooting {/*troubleshooting*/}

-If errors are encountered during setup, like HTTP 502 or 504 errors, visit the [Troubleshooting](/guides/performance/troubleshooting#502-bad-gateway-status-code) page for steps to follow.
+If you experience either a `502 Bad Gateway` or a `504 Gateway Timeout` after completing TLS setup, then your origin may be improperly configured.
+[View troubleshooting steps.](/guides/performance/troubleshooting#502-bad-gateway-status-code)